Strongly correlated superfluid order parameters from dc Josephson supercurrents: Experimental methods

 To translate the barrier at a certain target velocity, we externally trigger the DMD to switch between subsequent images of barriers at different positions with the desired rate, the discreteness of the DMD setting the minimal displacement to $0.25\,\mu$m with our optical setup.
 To realize the total barrier displacement $\delta x \simeq 10\,\mu$m, we employ a sequence of 40 images.
 Each image consists of a barrier of fixed size displaced by $1$ DMD mirror from that in the previous image, superimposed to the all mirrors-ON regions to create the endcaps.
 By sending trigger signals with a constant delay time from one another, called the \textit{Picture Time}, the image displayed on the DMD is switched to the subsequent picture of the sequence, already uploaded on the board, with a time resolution of few $\mu$s.
 The barrier translation on the atomic cloud is thus a discrete movement whose velocity can be controlled by changing the \textit{Picture Time}.

-It should be noted that it is inevitable that no light is shone onto the atomic cloud during the transition between two successive pictures, since each mirror always first returns to its rest position regardless of the subsequent image.
-Nonetheless, the total image switching time of the DMD is as small as $10\,\mu$s, and it is much smaller than the minimum density response time of the sample $\sim \hbar/\mu$, thus not affecting the cloud.
+It should be noted that it is inevitable that a little light reaches the atomic cloud during the transition between two successive pictures, since all mirrors always first return to their rest position regardless of the subsequent image.
+Nonetheless, the total image switching time of the DMD is as small as $10\,\mu$s, and it is still considerably smaller than the minimum density response time of the sample $\sim \hbar/\mu \approx 30\,\mu$s, thus not affecting the cloud.